Florian-Lup/Common-Tongue/README.md

 ### Quickstart

 1. Clone the repository and navigate to the project directory.
-2. Set up the Tiptap registry as per the provided instructions.
-3. Convert to the Free version if necessary by running the provided script.
-4. Install dependencies using `npm install`.
+2. Install dependencies using `npm install`.
-5. Enable collaboration features if desired by configuring the necessary environment variables.
-6. Launch the development server using `npm run dev`.
+3. Launch the development server using `npm run dev`.

 ### License